-He felt uncommonly well rested after the night spent in Sage’s musty, yet comfortable mahogany four-poster bed.
-The rusty springs were well worn but sagged in all the right places.
+Dorian felt uncharacteristically well rested after the night spent in Sage’s musty, yet comfortable mahogany four-poster bed.
+The rusty springs and well-worn frame sagged in all the right places.
 The several layers of feather mattresses seemed to envelop his body with an inviting embrace.
-The goose down pillows were thin and threadbare, but the feathers inside were still soft and smooth.
-In a bed like that it was easy to pretend that the events of the past week were simply some nightmare.
-With the dawning of the morning, the memory seemed to evaporate to one small corner of his mind.
-He began to enjoy the quiet solemnity found in the small country house.
+The goose down pillows may have been old and faded, but the feathers inside were still soft and smooth.
+In a bed like this, it was easy to pretend that the events of the past week were simply part of some nightmare.
+He shook his blonde head and cleared the thought from his mind.

-Despite dear, departed Sage’s attempts to explain it to him, it was still beyond his understanding how that painting had linked his soul to the wolf.
-She had started the process by dabbling in Romani magic and the spells of making to increase the realism of her painting.
-She told Dorian she had foolishly mixed his and the wolf’s blood with her brushes and applied them to the painting.
-According to her, the biggest mistake had been combining these two actions with the third Romani art of naming.
-Sage had also named the wolf little Dorian Grey and put all of herself into bringing the canvas to life.
-She had succeeded and it had cost Sage her life.
-That very wolf had begun to change.
-It grew more gruesome and violent as if the living embodiment of Dorian’s many sins.
-In return, he had gained eternal youth and Dorian was beginning to suspect other strange abilities as well.
-But he had felt empty inside and had squandered his life in the pursuit of endless pleasure and twisted deeds.
-Perhaps his soul had been taken from him.
-How else could he have committed all those terrible acts?
+Despite Sage’s attempts to explain it to him, it was still beyond his understanding how that painting had linked his soul to the wolf.
+She had started the process by dabbling in Romani magic and had mentioned something about The Spell of Making to increase the realism of her painting.
+She told Dorian that she had foolishly mixed his and the wolf’s blood with her brushes and applied them to the canvas to achieve a deeper color of red.
+According to Sage, her biggest mistake had been combining these two actions with the third Romani art of naming.
+Sage had named the wolf cub that they had rescued little Dorian Grey and put all of herself into bringing the canvas to life.
+She had succeeded in the worst possible way and it had cost Sage her life.

+It was his fault that Sage was dead.
+He had seen her killed right in front of him and done nothing.
+Perhaps that was when he had lost his soul.
 But that was all behind him now.
 Before he had awakened in the forest, he had been the real beast.
-Whether it was a fevered dream or some trick of the imagination, Dorian could vividly remember the wolf devouring him alive.
-He should be dead—he just wasn’t.
-It was as if he had been reborn with a second chance.
-He could feel the weight of his conscious and the fullness of his soul within his body again.
+Now he could feel the weight of his conscience and the fullness of his soul within his body again.
 He was a demon no longer.

 Dorian turned and strode from the room.
 He locked and closed the door tightly behind him.
-He knew he could never return here again.
-Taking one more look around in the fading light, Dorian walked slowly to the wood pile and lifted the heavy handle of the steel maul once more.
-His thoughts went to the werewolf that prowled the night and his hands tucked the weapon into his coat.
+He knew he could never come back again.
+Taking one more look around in the fading light, Dorian walked slowly to the woodpile and lifted the heavy handle of the steel maul.
+His thoughts went to the werewolf that prowled the night and his hand tucked the weapon into his coat.